mikebowman79/Week17-Supervised-Machine-Learning/README.md

 Summary

 Of the models tested the Easy Ensemble Classifier was the most accurate at 93% and the only model over 80%.
 This model also had the highest recall scores for both high-risk and low-risk loans.
+Thus Easy Ensemble Classifier would be the model to choose in this situation.